slimayo/TechCrush-/README.md

 - EDA involved exploring the HR data to answer key questions, such as:

+  1. What is the overall employee attrition rate?

+  2. Which departments and job roles experience the highest turnover?

+  3. Does employee age influence attrition?  e.t.c

 - Dataset Overview
   The dataset contains 1,470 employee records with 35 variables describing demographic, job-related, compensation, performance, and satisfaction attributes.
 The target variable is Attrition, indicating whether an employee has left the organization.